raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 The `picamera` library allows you to choose a selection of camera settings.
 When choosing which settings to use, or whether to leave the settings on automatic, be aware that you will be taking pictures in a variety of conditions with a range of weather, landscapes, and lighting!
 Night-time photography using the Astro Pi's Camera Module is particularly difficult: the ISS is travelling so fast that a long exposure time is needed, and this makes the photos come out very blurry in low-light conditions.
 --- /collapse---

+Now it's your turn!
+Can you use the linked examples to create a function to capture images in your `main.py` file?

+---task---
+Write a function to capture images and save it in your `main.py` file.
+---/task---

 ## The Astro Pi sensors